exilium-com/DrTodo/README.md

 We now use [poethepoet](https://poethepoet.natn.io) to run scripts and tasks in the poetry environment and for builds.

+### Installation

+Must have [poetry](https://python-poetry.org/docs/#installation) installed in the system.
+Then install the dependencies with `poetry install --no-root`.

-## Building documents
+### Building documents

 Documents are built programmatically by doing two things, generating all man pages in raw MD format from DrToDo itself, and generating detailed CLI options using [typer CLI](https://typer.tiangolo.com/typer-cli/#generate-docs).

-This is automatically done by [build.py](build.py) and the result is the [drtodo/README.md](drtodo/README.md) file.
-This is published to PyPI.org as the main README.
+This is done by [build.py](build.py) and the result is the [drtodo/README.md](drtodo/README.md) file.
+That file is published to PyPI.org as the main README.

 All documentation is available in the script itself with `todo man` or using the `--help` option with various commands.

-If `poe` is installed as a plugin, `poetry build` will rebuild the documents before building the package.
-If not, you will need to run it manually as `poe pre_build` or `poetry run poe pre_build`.
+You need to build docs manually with `poetry run python build.py` before you can build the drtodo with `poetry build`.

 # Appendix: token format example